 The following year she travelled to Germany, integrating herself in Berlin’s folk circles and building a loyal international fanbase.
 She was subsequently asked to compose for TEDx Dresden’s conference ‘Listen’ in 2018.

 Throughout that same year, Janes supported Jools Holland at eight dates on his summer and winter UK tours, finishing with a show at the Royal Albert Hall in London on 1st December.

-2019 has seen her open for the likes of Tiny Ruins and Joseph, as well as successfully crowdfunding her debut album, which is due for release in spring 2020.
+2019 has seen her open for the likes of Tiny Ruins and Joseph, as well as successfully crowdfunding her debut album, which is due for release in 2020.